A line-up snaked out of sight through the wide walkways of LA’s

 best experience.” – Cody

 Find people you trust.
-Don’t just think, ‘Oh, they're just going to take money.’
-These are people who are going to reflect your brand.
+Don’t just think, ‘Oh, they're just going to

 How to Pull it off: Building your IRL Experience